BLUE HORIZON 1261

-"I am a Dennieran grey wolf and will be around here somewhere.
+"I am a Dennieran gray wolf and will be around here somewhere.
 If you don't see me, ask anyone you see at the ship and they will find me."

 "Until then, sir."

 Not quite an hour later, a large cinnamon-furred bear unfolded himself from a small cab at the freighter terminal and stood up to pay the driver.
-He was dressed smartly in a charcoal grey suit with a medium green tie, and he had a large manila envelope tucked under one arm.
-The cab departed a moment later, and the ursine newcomer turned to look at the freighter.
+He was dressed smartly in a charcoal gray suit with a green dress shirt, and he had a large manila envelope tucked under one arm.
+The cab departed a moment later, and the ursine newcomer turned to gaze up at the freighter.

 "Mr. Durant?" asked the wolf.